 - " Urban farms and farming operations.

 - " Developing and managing rain gardens.

 - " Stewarding parks and green spaces.

 - " Operating a nature center in a city.

 - " Creating and maintaining trails and greenways.

 - " Restoring and stabilizing wetlands and streams.

 - " Tree planting and urban forestry.

 - " Revitalizing a city-owned park.

 - " Acquiring land for use as a public park, nature preserve, or passive recreation area.

-- " Protecting the conservation values and use of a parcel through deeds, conservation easements, or fee-simple ownership.
+- " Use of deeds, conservation easements, or fee-simple ownership.